Lemoncode/angular-architecture-essentials/angular_17/services/04-factory-provider/readme.md

 };

 @NgModule({
-  declarations: [
+  declarations: [AppComponent, PersonComponent],
-    AppComponent,
-    PersonComponent
-  ],
-  imports: [
+  imports: [BrowserModule],
-    BrowserModule
-  ],
   providers: [
     WriterService,
+    {
+      provide: LoggerService,
-    { provide: LoggerService, useFactory: loggerFactory, deps: [WriterService] }
+      useFactory: loggerFactory,
+      deps: [WriterService],
+    },
   ],
-  bootstrap: [AppComponent]
+  bootstrap: [AppComponent],
 })
-export class AppModule { }
+export class AppModule {}
 ```

-* What Angular does it's get the array of arguments and pass to the factory function.
+- What Angular does it's get the array of arguments and pass to the factory function.
 It can be more than one it's an array.